MLA

 About MLA

-The MLA citation style uses parenthetical (in-text) citations to identify an alphabetical list of references (Works Cited list) that appears at the end of the paper.
-The style uses a template of core elements common to most sources, such as author, title and publication date.
+The MLA style is often used in the Humanities disciplines including Languages, Literature and Communication.
+MLA is an in-text citation style with 2 key components: 1.
+Citations in the text that direct the reader to entries in the Works Cited list.
+2. An alphabetical list of sources (Works Cited list) that appears at the end of the paper.
+The style uses a template of core elements common to most sources such as author, title and publication date.
+These core elements are used to cite any type of work including books and e-books, journal articles, online images, social media posts, theses etc.

 -